robherring/dt-schema/README.md

 ## Usage
 There are several tools available in the *tools/* directory.

-tools/dt-doc-validate
+`tools/dt-doc-validate`
 This tool takes a schema file(s) or directory of schema files and validates them against the DT meta-schema.

-tools/dt-mk-schema
+`tools/dt-mk-schema`
-This tool takes user provided schema file(s) plus the core schema files in this repo, removes everything not needed for validation, applies fix-ups to the schemas, and outputs a single file with the processed schema.
+This tool takes user-provided schema file(s) plus the core schema files in this repo, removes everything not needed for validation, applies fix-ups to the schemas, and outputs a single file with the processed schema.
 This step is done separately to speed up subsequent validation of YAML Devicetrees.

-tools/dt-validate
+`tools/dt-validate`
-This tool takes user provided YAML Devicetree(s) and either a schema directory or pre-processed schema file and validates the YAML Devicetree against the schema.
+This tool takes user-provided YAML Devicetree(s) and either a schema directory or pre-processed schema file and validates the YAML Devicetree against the schema.

 ## Installing